isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Send response block](images/025.png "Send response block")

 - ***Default*** - Routing the original question to the expert.
 This part of the flow contains a Call Data Action using the ‘Limitless Push Question’.
-This submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
+This submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to the expert in the GigCX Crowd.
 The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![Limitless call data action](images/026.png "Limitless call data action")

-#### **Limitless expert state**
+#### Limitless expert state
-This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
+This state contains the connectivity and conversation lifecycle management when the conversation is handled by expert Crowd via the SmartCrowd platform.

-#### **Enter The loop**
+#### Enter The loop
 After successfully submitting the customer question to Limitless, the ‘Limitless Expert’ flow prepares to enter a loop.
-The Loop performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking the appropriate action based on these statuses.
+The Loop performs one function, to monitor the Limitless side of the conversation - detecting and displaying expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking the appropriate action based on these statuses.

 ![Limitless expert flow](images/027.png "Limitless expert flow")